KerbenII/shop-appstore-lib/README.md

 # Changelog

+## Version 1.2.5
+* \# fixed Parameter must be an array or an object that implements Countable while using PHP 7.2

 ## Version 1.2.4
 * \# fixed parsing response headers
 * \# fixed handling OAuth exception when HTTP response is empty